 2020 was a year unlike any other for paint industry trade organizations like the Painting Contractors Association.
-Contractors from across the country attended the annual PCA Expo in February (see photo at the top of the story), but soon after the world was hit by a global pandemic.
+Contractors from across the country attended the annual PCA Expo in February, but soon after the world was hit by a global pandemic.
 PPC editor Mike Starling sat down with Nigel Costolloe, Executive Director of the PCA, to see what was learned this year and how it is shaping the organization’s role going forward.

 My first question of course is about how this year’s pandemic affected the painting industry and your PCA member’s businesses.